MouseyPounds/stardew-checkup/README.md

 About Stardew Checkup

 This app checks a Stardew Valley save file for various achievements and milestones and lets you know what is missing.
 Currently it checks for progress on 38 achievements (everything but the 2 Praire King minigame achieves) as well as Grandpa's evaluation.
+It also summarizes relationship progress, including cutscenes.

+All changed &amp; added content from version 1.3 should be supported, including output for all players in a multiplayer save; 1.3-specific features will only appear in the results if the save is detected to be from that version.
+Please report any bugs, suggestions, or other feedback to the topic in the official forums (https://community.playstarbound.com/threads/webapp-stardew-checkup-achievement-completion-progress.141706/).

-The app is written in Javascript and uses jQuery it is hosted on GitHub Pages at https://mouseypounds.github.io/stardew-checkup/ and the source code repository is https://github.com/MouseyPounds/stardew-checkup.
+The app is written in Javascript and uses jQuery (https://jquery.com/)it is hosted on GitHub Pages at https://mouseypounds.github.io/stardew-checkup/ and the source code repository is https://github.com/MouseyPounds/stardew-checkup/.
 It is released under the MIT license.

 Changelog
+*  1 Sept 2018 - v2.2.1 - Detect crafting recipes from mods; collapse older entries in changelog
 * 29 Aug  2018 - v2.2.0 - Added the polyamory events to social summary & clarified multi-NPC events
 * 20 Aug  2018 - v2.1.2 - Blobfish spelling fix and better input sanitization
 * 12 Aug  2018 - v2.1.1 - Another bugfix for fish count (Pearls)